snowplow/snowplowanalytics.com/_posts/2018-09-19-indicative-relay-marketing-piece/index.md

 <h2 id="get started">Get started with Snowplow and Indicative</h2>

-Snowplow Insights customers who want to see how powerful Indicative is for themselves can easily set up the integration following our [setup guide][snowplow-doc].
+Snowplow Insights customers who want to see how powerful Indicative is for themselves can easily set up the integration by [creating a free Indicative account][indicative-landing] then following our [setup guide][snowplow-doc].

 If you’re new to Snowplow and Indicative and would like to better understand how both technologies work together to provide you with unparalleled control and flexibility to work with your event data, [get in touch][demo] to see the integration in action.

 Open source users: please follow the instructions [here][docs].

+---
+*Make sure you [read Indicative's announcement][indicative-announcement] about using Snowplow with Indicative to power real-time analytics*

 [technical]: https://snowplowanalytics.com/blog/2018/08/01/snowplow-indicative-relay-released/